 5 ways to make sure your clients can find (and book) your salon post-lockdown

-So, to help you get ready we checked in with our salons partners and customers around Europe to find the 5 key things you can do right now to make sure you’re getting found post-lockdown.
+We’ve checked in with our salon partners and customers to pull together the 5 key things you can do right now to make sure you’re getting found when you reopen.
 Let’s take a look.

 1. Make sure you’ve got a presence online